 In what we’ve seen of Rita’s origin, she became Elasti-Woman when she alienated everyone working on one of her movie sets.
 After an on-set accident sends her plunging underwater, she becomes exposed to a mysterious chemical that causes her body to melt into an unformed mass.
 It actually sounds more like a villain’s origin story than a hero’s, but Bowlby promises that there is an actual human underneath all those monstrous qualities.

-"You will have a little compassion for her throughout the series as she's put in this position where everyone has to find [the Chief],” Bowlby explains.
+"You will have a little compassion for her throughout the series as she's put in this position where everyone has to find ,” Bowlby explains.
 “She is lost without him, so she's being forced out of her comfort zone of a very controlled environment.
 She feels threatened when she leaves, but she has to.
 There is something bigger than her pushing her out."

 It’s all further complicated by the arrival of Cyborg (Joivan Wade), who unlike the Doom Patrol, really does see himself as a hero.